grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 }
 ```

-For more information on configuring OpenTelemetry data delivery using OTLP,
+For more information on receiving OpenTelemetry data using the OpenTelemetry
-refer to [otelcol.receiver.otlp][].
+Protocol, refer to [otelcol.receiver.otlp][].